 WhatConverts can show you that a specific keyword on Google Ads resulted in $24,000 in potential value.

-WhatConverts can help you identify your high value keywords and low value keywords so you know how much you need to spend to get ROI.
+WhatConverts can help you identify your high-value and low-value keywords to know how much you need to spend to get ROI.

 Google Analytics is not very user friendly, especially for those who aren’t familiar with terms like, “session duration” and “bounce rate.”.
 Non-marketers don’t know what to do with this information.

-Google Analytics makes sense to serious marketers who use it all the time, but it’s an advanced tool.
-Your client, or CEO isn’t going to understand what they’re looking at if you walk them through Google Analytics data.
+Google Analytics makes sense to serious marketers who use it, but it’s an advanced tool.
+Your client or CEO will not understand what they’re looking at if you walk them through Google Analytics data.

 GA does have its place in the marketing ecosystem.
-It’s free, and provides you with useful information about the activities and happening of your site, but what does that really mean for your real world strategies?
+It’s free and provides you with useful information about the activities happening on your site, but what does that mean for your real-world strategies?
 How can you use the GA data to boost revenue and improve marketing efficiency?

 Pairing Google Analytics with WhatConverts ensures that your data has a bigger impact on your marketing efforts.